Songs About Baseball

 A List of 12 Songs About Baseball

-I also excluded well known songs which references baseball, but isn't really about the sport.
+I also excluded well-known songs which references baseball but are not really about the sport.
 These include tunes such as Simon & Garfunkel's "Mrs. Robinson" and Meat Loaf's "Paradise by the Dashboard Light".
 Some of the songs deal with a specific Major League Baseball (MLB) player or team while others deal with other aspects of the national pastime.
-The list is presented chronologically not numerically.

 Joltin' Joe DiMaggio -- Les Brown and His Band of Renown